microsoft/PowerPlatformConnectors/certified-connectors/Dynamics365FraudProtection/Readme.md

 # Title

-Microsoft Dynamics 365 Fraud Protection provides merchants the capability to assess e-commerce transactions for fraudulent activity if the risk of attempts to create new accounts or attempts to sign in to the merchant’s ecosystem are fraudulent.
+Microsoft Dynamics 365 Fraud Protection provides merchants the capability to obtain risk assessment on fraudulent activity associated with e-commerce purchases , fraudulent account sign ups and sign in attempts in their online store front.

-## Publisher: Publisher's Name
+## Publisher:

 Microsoft